-McDonald's says appetites remain strong
+McDonald's says appetites remain healthy

 McDonald's Corp has reported strong sales in the first three months of the year, causing share prices to jump about 5% in morning trade in New York.